 Structure of reproductive organ

 Key points from the Chapter

 Scientifically, a man’s reproductive age starts from puberty till death.
-Which means, a man can reproduce throughout his life starting from puberty.
+This means a man can reproduce throughout his life, starting from puberty.
 Contrary to this, a woman’s reproductive age is much shorter.
-They can only reproduce for a period between their puberty and menopause.
-The phase-in between, when a woman is in her reproductive stage of life is also called the menstrual age.
+They can only reproduce for a period between puberty and menopause.
+The phase-in between when a woman is in her reproductive stage of life is also called the menstrual age.
 A menstrual cycle is the process of ovulation or egg production and menstruation in women.
 It is a natural change that regularly occurs in a female reproductive system, which also is the basis of pregnancy.

-• A uterus or womb- It’s where a fertilized egg gets implanted and the fetal development occurs.
+A uterus or womb- It’s where a fertilized egg gets implanted and fetal development occurs.

 A girl is born with a pre-decided number of ovaries that she will produce in her reproductive stage.
 During puberty, various hormones trigger the production and release of eggs.